NekomimiOwO/AinoCompanion/README.md

 ## Overview

 First of all, if you are seeing this mod on Thunderstore or any other modding platform, it means I decided the mod is good enough and not something broken that doesn't work properly.
 The initial idea and production for this mod began on August 6, 2026, at the end of my vacation and after I had finished creating my first simple mod to fix another mod (I didn't imagine it would be so difficult...
-I don't plan on making another mod anytime soon.)
+I don't plan on making another mod anytime soon -_- )
-Since there have been many changes to the mod and each major change requires testing to be done from scratch, some parts of this readme might be outdated, though most of it should still be accurate.
+As there have been many changes to the mod, and each significant change requires testing to be performed from scratch, some parts of this readme may be outdated, although most of it should be correct.

 Ai-Chan Companion adds one pet companion to the game.
 She spawns automatically at the start of each level and in the shop, appears near a player, and chooses an owner to follow.

-She uses advanced NavMesh navigation and Ghost Probing to move intelligently around obstacles, pathfinds toward her owner, can open doors natively, and includes recovery systems to prevent her from getting stuck.
+She uses NavMesh navigation and Ghost Probing to move intelligently around obstacles, pathfinds toward her owner, can open doors, and includes recovery systems to prevent her from getting stuck.
 Players can grab and throw her as a physics object; after landing, she recovers and resumes following her owner.

 In multiplayer, the host/Master Client is authoritative for the AI.
 Other players receive synchronized position, rotation, state, owner, and interaction events.